-Advise patient to wear compression stockings or support hose on the treated legs continuously for 2 to 3 days and for 2 to 3 weeks during the daytime.
-Compression stockings or support hose should be thigh or knee high depending on the area treated in order to provide adequate coverage.
+Advise the patient to wear compression stockings or support hose on the treated legs continuously for 2 to 3 days and for 2 to 3 weeks during the daytime.
+Compression stockings or support hose should be thigh or knee high depending upon the area treated in order to provide adequate coverage.

 For two to three days following treatment, advise the patient to avoid heavy exercise, sunbathing, long plane flights, and hot baths or sauna.

 Chemische Fabrik Kreussler & Co.
 GmbH 65203 Wiesbaden GERMANY

 Asclera is a registered trademark of Chemische Fabrik Kreussler & Co.
 GmbH, 65203 Wiesbaden, GERMANY

 PRINCIPAL DISPLAY PANEL - 20 mg Ampule Carton

 Single use: Discard unused portion